Top: "Mount Sainte-Victoire view from Lauves"

 1904-06, oil on canvas, 60- 72 cm.

-“Cézanne was my sole and only one teacher (…) He was the mother of all of us”, said Picasso of Paul Cézanne, one of the most innovating artists of the Art history, and arguably the main creator of the modern painting.
-Although his name is often associated with the Impressionism, his works go far beyond any impressionist achievement, and should be linked with many pictorial vanguards of the beginnings of the 20 th century.
+“Cézanne was my sole and only one teacher (…) He was the mother of all of us”, Pablo Picasso said of Paul Cézanne, one of the most innovating artists of Art history, and arguably the most important influence to avant-garde painting.
+Although his name is often associated with the Impressionist movement, his works go far beyond any impressionist achievement, and should be linked with many pictorial vanguards of the early 20th century.

 Text by G. Fernández, www.theartwolf.com